Springtime Sniffles: Is It a Cold or Seasonal Allergies?

 Seasonal allergies occur when airborne pollen particles prompt the immune cells in the nose and airways to overact and release chemicals such as histamine.
 This leads to classic allergy symptoms like:

 - Red, itchy, watery eyes (sometimes with dark circles underneath)

 - Itchiness in tough-to-scratch places like the roof of the mouth or inside the nose or ears

-The first step toward relief is reducing your child’s exposure to pollen.
+The first step toward relief is reducing your child's exposure to pollen.
 Keep track of the pollen count in your area.
-Keep doors and windows in your home and car closed on high-pollen days and run the air conditioner to filter the air (change the filters in units every month, too).
+Keep doors and windows in your home and car closed on high-pollen days and run the air conditioner to filter the air.
+Change the filters in the air conditioner units every month, too.

 If symptoms persist, ask your child's pediatrician about the best over-the-counter allergy medicine for your child.
 If over-the-counter medicine isn't enough, research shows that weekly to monthly allergy shots are effective for kids.
 The shots can build up immunity to troublesome allergens.